 If you have the money, you can’t go wrong with the Nvidia Shield TV.
 Google’s new Chromecast with Google TV is a good option if you don’t want to spend a lot too.
 Of course, if you’re looking for a full-fledged Android television set, you can choose from the options mentioned above.

 Android TV devices usually don’t come with a built-in web browser.
 However, you can download and install third-party apps that function as a web browser through the Google Play store.
-You can even sideload a browser app on your Android TV device.
+You can even sideload a browser app like Google Chrome on your Android TV device.
 That said, newer devices with Google TV let you download browsers from the Play Store.

 Yes, you don’t have to pay to use Android TV software once you’ve bought an Android TV device.
 However, you will need to pay for the individual subscription services you use for streaming.
 You’ll also have to pay for some Android TV apps just like you pay for mobile apps.